piotrszymaniec/fancy-upload/readme.md

 - drag and drop
 - file listing with cute icons, size and  mime type (if available)
 - removing files from input
+- you can add as many files as you want!
+Form will not reset until you press "cancel" button resigning from upload

 ![alt text](https://github.com/[username]/[reponame]/blob/[branch]/image.jpg?raw=true)